kickingvegas/YmsCoreBluetooth/README.md

 * First stable release.
 * Support for communication with all sensors/services on a SensorTag.
 * Initial documentation for YmsCoreBluetooth API and Deanna source code.

-## Notes

-Despite my efforts to make it work, I've chosen to stop supporting the iOS simulator due to the instability of the CoreBluetooth implementation on it.
-Use this code only on iOS hardware that supports CoreBluetooth.
-Given that Apple does not provide technical support for CoreBluetooth behavior on the iOS simulator [TN2295](http://developer.apple.com/library/ios/#technotes/tn2295/_index.html), I feel this is a reasonable position to take.
-Hopefully in time the iOS simulator will exhibit better CoreBluetooth fidelity.

-Code tested on:

-* iPhone 4S, iOS 6.1.3

 ### License